openwebdocs/project/steering-committee/prioritization-criteria.md

 ### Dependencies
 * More dependencies rank negatively
 * Does it need a change in the platform?
-* Does it need involvement from external people? (e.g. spec authors, spec tooling, etc.)
+* Does it need involvement from external people? (spec authors, spec tooling, etc.)

 ### Community enablement
 * More enablement ranks positively